awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 # Environment secrets<a name="environment-secrets"></a>

 Environment secrets are similar to environment variables, but they are SSM parameter store key value pairs and can be encrypted.
+Some values must be encrypted such as the Sign in with Apple private key for Amplify Console.

 ## Set environment secrets<a name="setting-env-secrets"></a>